TimurGimadiev/CGRdb2/CGRdb/README.md

 documentation in progress.

 ### Data
-All data required for examples are in dataset folder
+All data required for examples are in dataset folder.

 ### Reproducibility of results from paper
 Results can be reproduced with Test class from CGRdb.tests